Pseudoreality/Roblox-Identities/README.md

     - You need this permission to access the DebuggerManager[^debuggerManagerCommandBarOnly]<sub>(silly, I know!)</sub>.
 * WritePlayerSecurity
   - Number: 4
-  - Notes: Only accessible for internal usage when relating to Player members.
+  - Notes: Only accessible for internal usage when relating to write access on Player members.
-     - ...Why does no member says it explicitly has it?
+     - ...Why does no member explicitly say it has this tag?
      - But if you've tried to change the name of the `Player.Character` you've encountered it.
      - It's only purpose in life is to restrict it's write access for strictly internal usage.
      - Members Used Since Roblox Doesn't Say: `Player.Character.Name`, `Player.DisplayName`, `Player.Name`, `Player.HasVerifiedBadge`, `Player.UserId`